The 6 Best Bar Trends From 2020-2023

 “Boy, did 2020 give us a crash course in selling stuff in new ways,” says Bart Watson, the Chief Economist for the Brewers Association.
 “And now that people have made investments, they have a greater incentive to stick in the space and sell beer this way.”

 Not everyone thinks the trend will stay.
 For bar owners like Brian Chan, who founded Tiger’s Taproom in Oakland, CA, online sales were very helpful during the pandemic.
 But now that his establishment is fully open, the webshop orders have dropped to only a few per week.
-Recently, he pulled his online store.
+Eventually, he ended up shutting down his online store altogether.

 “It’s a lot of work to maintain, so it wasn’t worth it to me,” says Chan.

-Similarly at The Good Hop, a corner bar and retail to-go craft beer spot also located in Oakland, owner Melissa Myers says that her online activity has changed significantly since they fully reopened to the public.
+Similarly, at The Good Hop, a corner bar and retail to-go craft beer spot also located in Oakland, owner Melissa Myers says that her online activity changed significantly when they fully reopened to the public.